stash86/ft-dashboard/README.md

 4. Customize the page yourself to suit your preference, or you can just use it as it is.

+## Troubleshooting
+* `Error response from daemon: driver failed programming external connectivity on endpoint ft-dashboard-nginx-1 (5715ad4646ad5d120e65509981a1c790b0a7c98eded19a3f6752d759ae9c67e2): Error starting userland proxy: listen tcp4 0.0.0.0:80: bind: address already in use`
+Means port 80 is being used right now.
+Try `sudo lsof -i:80` to see which services using port 80.
+Tailscale will be one of them, but see whether apache2 is active as well.
+If it does and you still want to use the docker route (which will use nginx), either stop or remove apache2.

 # Links
 ## Affiliate Links